An architect’s tips on the perfect game room floor plan

 If it’s a basement game room, you can opt for smaller windows.

-The architect recommends game tables such as a foosball table, a ping pong table, and a pool table.
+The architect recommends game tables such as a foosball table, a ping pong table, and a pool table for an extra element of friendly competition.
 Interestingly, the pool table can be transformed into a board game table with a capacity of 6 to 10 players.
-You could add versatility to the entertainment space with tasteful chairs.
+And, can easily become the highlight of game nights.

 A huge shelf unit is the focal point of this room.
 It occupies the entire wall, and stores an audio system, video games or collectibles, a monitor with three 20-inch screens for gaming, and a 60-inch television for you to watch movies or play games on.
 There’s even space for a refrigerator to store drinks and snacks.